jkkivenko/dawson-tabletop/Class/Pilot/You're Coming With Me.md

 ## Action: You're Coming With Me

-You grab an adjacent lifeform and immediately Blast Off, moving them with you.
+You target an adjacent lifeform and immediately Blast Off, moving your target with you.